nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

     Take note of the `id` value (the Object ID or Principal ID) returned by the command as it will be used in the next step.

-3. Assign the service principal as a `Contributor` of an Azure subscription by executing the following command:
+3. Assign the service principal as a `Owner` of an Azure subscription by executing the following command:

     ```bash
     az role assignment create \
-    --role "Contributor" \
+    --role "Owner" \
     --assignee-object-id <your-object-id> \
     --assignee-principal-type ServicePrincipal \
     --scope /subscriptions/<your-subscription-id>